JarateKing/TF2-Hud-Reference/2-LISTS/Panellist.md

-## RotatingProgressBar - Derives from ProgressBar
+## RotatingProgressBar
-A rotating progress bar
+Derives from ProgressBar
 Parameter | Info
 --------- | ----
 image | Image that rotates